 SELECT 3.5 IN (1, 2, 3, 4, 5);

 Let me check for string data using in operator.
-Within the third statement, we used mixed values inside an in operator.
-In real-time, this might give strange results, so always use a single data type inside an in operator.
+Within the third statement, we used mixed values inside it.
+In real-time, this might give strange results, so always use a single data type inside this.

 SELECT 'abc' IN ('xyz', 'hi', 'abc', 'ab');